twitter/typeahead.js/doc/jquery_typeahead.md

 * `limit` – The max number of suggestions to be displayed.
 Defaults to `5`.

-* `display` – For a given suggestion, determines the string representation of it.
+* `displayKey` – For a given suggestion, determines the string representation of it.
 This will be used when setting the value of the input control after a suggestion is selected.
 Can be either a key string or a function that transforms a suggestion object into a string.
 Defaults to stringifying the